-Because your insurance company sets the price of the work to be done - it is no longer about price, it is about trust.
+Because your insurance company sets the price of the work to be done, it is no longer about price, it’s about trust.

 We know insurance claims can be stressful and confusing, especially if this is your

 first claim.
 Let us walk you through the steps, discuss our findings with your insurance company and most importantly make sure you get the best roof, siding, and/or gutter replacement for your claim!

 One customer’s Insurance Adjuster had already inspected his home for hail damage and had approved his claim for a partial roof replacement.
 He called us to install his new roof.

 Our project manager, Eric, did a further inspection and found significant damage to their siding as well.
 The Adjuster was called back out to the home and our customer received a full siding replacement too!